maximecb/uvm/doc/design.md

 UVM is a bytecode VM with a [stack-based](https://en.wikipedia.org/wiki/Stack_machine) interpreter, which will eventually integrate a JIT compiler as well.
-It uses a Harvard architecture where the stack, code and data (the heap) are effectively 3 separate address spaces.
+It uses a Harvard architecture where the stack, code and data (the heap) are 3 separate address spaces.
 The following sections go in to details to explain more about the architecture of UVM and motivate these design choices.
 You can find a list of supported bytecode instructions in [vm/src/vm.rs](/vm/src/vm.rs).